UPDATED: January 2020

-Mae Haad beach is the place where you will do the best snorkeling in Koh Phangan!
-It is located in the North-West area of the island and it is easily reachable.
-It is also one of the best snorkeling spots, so I definitely recommend it!
-As I mentioned before, in case you decide to go snorkeling, I advise you to bring your own snorkel mask.
+Mae Haad beach is the place where you will have the best snorkeling in Koh Phangan!
+It is located in the north-west area of the island and it is easily reachable.
+As i said, it is also one of the best snorkeling spots so I definitely recommend it!
+If you decide to go snorkeling, I advise you to bring your own snorkel mask.

 PRICE: free.
 Just take your mask and explore the marine wildlife!
-You can also rent a snorkeling mask on the beach for 50 Baht (1.5 US$)/hour.
+You can also rent a snorkel mask on the beach for 50 Baht (US $1.50)/hour.

 Hike Khao Ra

 You probably wouldn’t expect hiking to be one of the best activities in Koh Phangan, right?
 Well, this party paradise is surprising like that!
-You can hike up to Khao Ra Mountain – it is nice and enjoyable!
+You can hike up to Khao Ra Mountain – it is beautiful and very enjoyable!

 The entire hike takes about 3 hours to go and return and it is very easy in terms of difficulty and orientation.
 It starts at Khao Ra Retreat and you can follow the marked path for the hike.